MathEyraud/Vendredi/README.md

 - **Birthdays**: Add birthdates (optional) to celebrate team members
 - **Colors**: Edit variables in `styles/variables.css`
 - **Layout**: Adjust styling in component CSS files

+## 🧪 Test Mode

+To help with testing different scenarios without waiting for specific dates, "Vendredi" includes a date simulation mode.

+### How to Access Test Mode

+1. Type the secret code `2301` anywhere in the application (just type the letters, don't press Enter)
+2. A test panel will appear in the bottom right corner of the screen

+### Test Panel Features

+- **Date Simulation**: Select any date to see how the application would behave on that day
+- **Quick Date Adjustments**: Add or subtract days/weeks with one click
+- **Status Display**: Clear indication when test mode is active
+- **Persistent Settings**: Test mode settings are saved between sessions

+### Use Cases

+- Test how the application behaves on a Friday
+- Verify birthday displays without waiting for actual birthdays
+- Test rotation changes across weeks
+- Validate date-dependent features

+### Technical Details

+- Test mode is isolated from regular application logic
+- All date calculations use the simulated date when test mode is active
+- The application's core functionality works exactly as it would on the simulated date

 ## 🔒 Privacy & Requirements